 - Cover your mouth and nose with a mask when you are around others.

 - Monitor your health daily.

 Information from the CDC about how to protect yourself and others

 I think I might have COVID-19.
 How do I get tested?

 Visit our COVID-19 testing page for ways to evaluate your symptoms and information about how get tested for COVID-19.

 How much will testing cost?

-View our COVID-19 member benefits page for more information based on your coverage type.
+Visit our COVID-19 coverage for members page for more information about what’s covered based on your coverage type.

 If you have questions about your coverage, see your plan documents or contact Member Services for the most up-to-date information regarding your benefits.

 aUPMC Health Plan will cover these services from in-network providers with no member cost share until July 20, 2021, so long as permitted under the current State and Federal emergency declarations.